claramarino/biogeo_alien_FD_PD/Data/README.md

-# Data
+# `Data`
-The data folder contains the main data file used for performing all the analyses from the associated paper (Marino_et_al_DATA_407_ISL.csv).
+The `Data/` folder contains the main data file used for performing all the analyses from the associated paper `Marino_et_al_DATA_407_ISL.csv`.
 However, we also provide intermediate data files that can be useful for understanding the process of final data obtention, or for exploring deeper the different robustness analyses we conducted in the Supplementary Material.

-## Description of the main data file: Marino_et_al_DATA_407_ISL.csv
+## Description of `Marino_et_al_DATA_407_ISL.csv`
-Data file Marino_et_al_DATA_407_ISL.csv contains the name, location, and characteristics of all the 407 islands studied in the associated paper.
+Data file `Marino_et_al_DATA_407_ISL.csv` contains the name, location, and characteristics of all the 407 islands studied in the associated paper.
 Lines refer to islands.

 Column description: